Cup: Cultural significance and use

 The Royal Gold Cup, before 1391, 23.6 cm high, 17.8 cm across at its widest point; weight 1.935 kg, British Museum.
 Saint Agnes appears to her friends in a vision.

 Since cups have been an integral part of dining since time immemorial, they have become a valued part of human culture.
-Cups are used across a wide range of cultures and social classes.
+Cups are used by a wide range of cultures and social classes.

 Court culture

 Historically, monarchs have been concerned about assassination via poisoning.
 To avoid this fate, they often used dedicated cups, with cup-bearers to guard them.
 A "divining cup" was supposed to be able to detect poison.
 In the Bible, Joseph interpreted a dream for Pharaoh's cup-bearer, and a silver divining cup played a key role in his reconciliation with his brothers.

 The Royal Gold Cup is an exceptionally rare survival, made before 1391 for John, Duke of Berry, a French prince, who gave it to his uncle, Charles VI of France.
 It is in gold, decorated with jewels and scenes in enamel, with a cover and a boiled leather carrying case.
 It once had a triangular stand which has been lost.
 It weighs 1.935 kilos, so was perhaps used ceremonially rather than throughout meals.